All righty then we're up to audio sound by number three, Mr. Broadcast Engineer.

 I may be wrong.

-Uh that would the only way that would happen is if Mrs. Clinton concludes that there is a way she can maneuver this to put herself on the top of the ticket.
+The only way that would happen is if Mrs. Clinton concludes that there is a way she can maneuver this to put herself on the top of the ticket.

-And the only way that she can maneuver she can't do that with delegates right now.
+And the only way that she can maneuver, she can't do that with delegates right now.

-His his his clean and pure is, you know, paradise image is gonna suffer this week with some things uh that are gonna come out about people he's been doing business with and Yeah, but Rush, you know what that what's going on right now.
+His clean and pure paradise image is going to suffer this week with some things that are going to come out about people he's been doing business with.

-Say, do you want Resco out?
+Say, do you want RESCO out?

 I think it's just the opposite.

-I think it's gonna be tougher.
+I think it's going to be tougher.

 Why?